 8. Great Lakes Hemophilia Foundation Scholarship

 The Great Lakes Hemophilia Foundation Scholarship aims to lessen the burden of paying for college for students with bleeding disorders.
 In order to be eligible, students must be attending an accredited, not-for-profit college, university, or vocational/technical school in Wisconsin or be receiving treatment at a Wisconsin Hemophilia Treatment Center.

 Who Can Apply: High School Seniors, or College Freshmen through Juniors.

 Additional eligibility: (a) Must have a bleeding disorder or an immediate relative with a bleeding disorder, (b) Attending an accredited, not-for-profit school, (c) Residency in Wisconsin or currently receiving care at a Wisconsin Hemophilia Treatment Center.
-For more information, please visit the scholarship website.

 Still have questions about your financial aid and college scholarships?